Ultra-mobile PC: After Microsoft

 Several companies developed handheld personal computers in very small sizes after Microsoft ended its UMPC marketing effort in the early 2010s.

 In 2010, Ocosmos announced the OCS1, a gaming UMPC with the latest CPU from Intel, which featured Windows 7 Home Premium and front and rear-facing cameras.
 It, along with several other models introduced by Ocosmos, were never released.

 In early 2015, Ockel Computers developed the Ockel Sirius B. Ockel introduced its successor, the Ockel Sirius B Black Cherry, in November 2016.

 Ockel was also working on a UMPC, which included a 6’’ touchscreen.
 The Ockel Sirius A was launched mid-2016 as a crowdfunding campaign on Indiegogo.
 In 2017 the company started shipping the device to backers.

 GamePad Digital (GPD) released the GPD Win, an x64 Windows 10-powered handheld gaming PC, in October 2016.
 In May 2018, GPD released the GPD Win 2 as a successor to the GPD Win.
 In January 2021, GPD announced the GPD Win 3.
-Unlike previous models, which relied on low-power Intel Atom or Intel Core-M processors, the Win 3 is available with higher power Core i5 and Core i7 processors with Intel's Iris Xe Graphics.
+Unlike previous models, which relied on low-power Intel Atom or Intel Core-M processors, the Win 3 was available with higher power Core i5 and Core i7 processors with Intel's Iris Xe Graphics.
 The Win 3 also dropped the clamshell form-factor in favor of a sliding screen.
 GPD also released the GPD Pocket, a 7-inch PC which included an aluminum casing and a full keyboard.
 It was released in mid-2017 after receiving more than $3 million in crowdfunding.

 While not branded as UMPCs, several 7–8 inch Windows tablets with Intel Atom SoCs such as the HP Stream 7 were released between 2014 and 2016 running either Windows 8.1 or Windows 10.

+In 2022, ClockworkPi released the uConsole, a handheld computer kit which can run desktop Linux and resembles a UMPC.